NoneShen/Poly-document/add_chain/elements.md

 ## Introduction

 Some features and attributes need to be clarified for joining the cross-chain ecosystem.
-These features are the critical elements for implementing the interface method for handling block headers or cross-chain transactions.
+These features are the critical elements for implementing the interface method for handling block headers and cross-chain events.

 ## Requirement List